Class B Commercial Driver License Certification: Program Overview

 CDL training programs may require that applicants have a Class B CDL learner's permit, which usually requires a taking a test.
 Other requirements may include a minimum age of 18 (although 21 is also common), possession of a valid driver's license without infractions and completion of a medical and drug tests.

-Related to Class B Commercial Driver License (CDL) Certification: Overview of Programs
+Related to Class B Commercial Driver License Certification: Program Overview

 - Recently Updated